top of page

 2 / What justifies the price?

-4 / How many photos will I get?
+5 / How many images will I receive?

 Technical Aspect

-2 / Differences between 35mm and medium format?
+2 / What are the differences between 35mm and medium format?

 4 / What medium format aspect ratios are available?